conduktor/terraform-provider-conduktor/README.md

 export CDK_LICENSE="your_license_here"
 make testacc
 ```
 This action will start a testing environment using [Docker Compose](./docker-compose.yaml) and run all acceptance tests against it.
-Test environment is destroy at the end.
+Test environment is destroyed at the end.

 You can also start/stop environment and run tests in separate actions using `make start_test_env` / `make test` / `make clean`.